Sphynx cat

 The Sphynx cat (pronounced SFINKS, /ˈsfɪŋks/) also known as the Canadian Sphynx, is a breed of cat known for its lack of fur.
 Hairlessness in cats is a naturally occurring genetic mutation, and the Sphynx was developed through selective breeding of these animals, starting in the 1960s.

-The skin has a texture of chamois leather, as it has fine hairs, or the cat may be completely hairless.
+The skin of these cats has a texture of chamois leather, and may have fine hairs or be completely hairless.
 Whiskers may be present, either whole or broken, or may be totally absent.
 Per the breed standards, they have a somewhat wedge-shaped head with large eyes and ears, quite long legs and tail, and neat rounded paws.
 Their skin is the color that their fur would be, and all the usual cat markings (solid, point, van, tabby, tortie, etc.) may be found on the Sphynx cat's skin.
 Because they have no fur, Sphynx cats lose body heat more readily than coated cats, making them both warm to the touch and prone to seeking out warm places.